 Details: Dir.
 Arne Glimcher.
 Perf.
 Sean Connery, Laurence Fishburne, Blair Underwood, Kate Capshaw, Ed Harris.
 Warner Bros., 1995.
 Based on the novel by John Katzenbach.

-Synopsis: Law professor Paul Armstrong (Sean Connery), an older white male, investigates the case of a young black man (Blair Underwood) on death row in a Florida prison.
-A Latina newspaper archivist, Delores, helps him find information for his research; she is also known as a flirt.
+Synopsis: Law professor Paul Armstrong (Sean Connery) investigates the case of a young man (Blair Underwood) on death row in a Florida prison.
+A newspaper archivist, Delores, helps him find information for his research; she is also known as a flirt.

 Role Call: Liz Torres as Delores Rodriguez—Information Provider/Naughty Librarian (female)